Bean Validation in the press

 Solution 2.a: global flag

-For all archives using method validation, a META-INF/validation.xml
+For all archives using method validation, a META-INF/validation.xml file must

 be added.
 The file would contain the explicit setting: